Dev5H0/moddable-game-api/mods/example/README.md

-Items act like booleans; variables act like integers.
+Items act like booleans, but are capable of applying effects while owned; variables act like integers.

 # Files
 ## mod_info.json